-While our study has focused on accelerometer studies, there is a growing need to consider missingness at a finer epoch-level for a number of health outcomes in trials, particularly as continuous monitoring participants through digital devices become more common (Dagher et al. 2020).
-For example, studies that remotely monitor vital signs of people with dementia use a number of sensor and wearable devices that track data in fine intervals of time (David et al. 2021).
+While our study has focused on accelerometer studies, there is a growing need to consider missingness at a finer epochlevel for a number of health outcomes in trials, particularly as continuous monitoring participants through digital devices become more common.
+For example, studies that remotely monitor vital signs of people with dementia use a number of sensor and wearable devices that track data in fine intervals of time.
 In applications to other devices, there are key differences to consider in the classification algorithm.
 For example, wearables that measure additional outcomes such as heartrate would be able distinguish between inactivity and missing data, and waterproof wearables should, in principle, not lead to non-wear due to showering or swimming.
 The multiple imputation approaches will be broadly applicable, regardless of the type of device used.
-Adapting the classification algorithm to extend its applicability for other digital devices is an important direction for future research."
+Adapting the classification algorithm to extend its applicability for other digital devices is an important direction for future research.